X-Men in other media: Marvel Cinematic Universe

 On July 20, 2019, during San Diego Comic-Con, Marvel Studios head Kevin Feige announced that a film centered on mutants, which will be set in the Marvel Cinematic Universe, is in development.
 When asked if the film will be X-Men–titled, Feige said that the terms "X-Men" and "mutants" are interchangeable, and said that the MCU's take on the franchise will differ from 20th's.
 In 2023, after the end of the 2023 Writers Guild of America strike, Marvel Studios was reported to be planning to meet with potential writers for a new X-Men film later that year.
 In May 2024, Deadline Hollywood reported that screenwriter Michael Lesslie had been hired to write the first X-Men film set in the Marvel Cinematic Universe.
 On July 20, 2025, Jake Schreier was officially confirmed as the film's director, after previously collaborating with the studio on Thunderbolts*.
+On April 6, 2026, it was announced that Lee Sung Jin and Joanna Calo, who previously worked with Scheier on Thunderbolts*, would be rewriting the script to the X-Men film.

+The 2026 film Spider-Man: Brand New Day introduced Jean Grey to the MCU, portrayed by Sadie Sink.
+During D23, it was announced that the cast would include Kit Connor as Cyclops, Samara Weaving as Emma Frost, Inde Navarrette as Rogue, Maya Boyd as Storm, Christopher Abbott as Professor X, and Adam Driver as Mister Sinister.
+On September 10, 2026, Asa Germann was cast as Angel.
+The film is scheduled to release on May 5, 2028.